gaddes/workos-frontend/README.md

 Hello!
 Thank you for taking the time to review my code.
 Please see a few notes and screen recordings below.

+## How to run the app

-Start the server:
+Start server:
 ```bash
 cd server
 npm run api
 ```

-Start the frontend (separate terminal):
+Start frontend (separate terminal):
 ```bash
 cd client
 npm run dev